magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 step by step, but it is not something you'd like to repeat again and again after any change in the project.

-You want from `boot` something like the `lein install` command we used in the [previous tutorial][1]: enter `task-options!`.

-`task-options!` allows to add any task option in the `build.boot` build file, just after the `set-env!` form, if you're only using built-in tasks, and after the `require` form, when you're using other tasks you may want to set some options within the `task-options!` form.
+From `boot` you would expect something like the `lein install` command we used in the [previous tutorial][1]: enter `task-options!`. `task-options!` allows to add any task option in the `build.boot` build file, just after the `set-env!` form, if you're only using built-in tasks, and after the `require` form, when you're using other tasks for which you may want to set some options within the `task-options!` form itself.
 Here it's the complete revisited version of the `build.boot` build file for the `valip` project:

 ```clj
 (set-env!